 ... home to more than 30 resident agencies, which includes federal, state, academic and private organizations and numerous technology-based companies.

-John C. Stennis Space Center in south Mississippi is one of ten NASA field centers in the United States.
-Because of its important role in engine testing for four decades, Stennis is NASA's program manager for rocket propulsion testing with total responsibility for conducting and/or managing all NASA propulsion test programs.
+John C. Stennis Space Center in south Mississippi is one of 10 NASA field centers in the United States.
+Because of its important role in engine testing for five decades, Stennis is NASA's program manager for rocket propulsion testing with total responsibility for conducting and/or managing all NASA propulsion test programs.

 Stennis tested the first and second Saturn V rocket stages for NASA's Apollo Program, including those used to carry humans to the moon.
 In fact, in the late 1960s and early 1970s, there was a saying in the communities surrounding Stennis, "If you want to go to the moon, you first have to go through Hancock County, Mississippi."

-In addition, NASA's new focus on partnering with commercial companies to provide space transportation is on display at Stennis.
-Pratt & Whitney Rocketdyne tests its RS-68 engines onsite.
-Stennis also has partnered with Orbital Sciences Corporation to test the Aerojet AJ26 engines that will power cargo flights to the International Space Station.
-Orbital has contracted with NASA to provide eight cargo missions to the ISS by 2015.
+In addition, NASA's focus on partnering with commercial companies to provide space transportation is on display at Stennis.
+Aerojet Rocketdyne tests its RS-68 engines onsite.
+Stennis also is partnered with Orbital Sciences Corporation to test the Aerojet AJ26 engines to power commercial cargo flights to the International Space Station.
+Orbital is contracted with NASA to provide eight cargo missions to the ISS.
+In 2013, Space Exploration Technologies Corp.
+(SpaceX) also entered into a partnership to test components of its Raptor rocket engine at Stennis.

 Stennis' Applied Science and Technology Project Office uses NASA-generated science research, remote sensing and other technical capabilities to help partner agencies, such as the Federal Emergency Management Agency and the U.S. Department of Agriculture, make more informed decisions.
 The office uses such resources particularly to support efforts of the Gulf of Mexico Alliance, a regional partnership of five U.S. Gulf states and 13 federal agencies, including NASA.
 Through the Applied Science office, NASA and the alliance are working on priority issues for Gulf Coast residents, including water quality, protection of coastal ecosystems and wetlands conservation and restoration.